-FarrellWolst have been converting garages into living spaces for over a decade, It is in fact one of our favorite project types.
-The ability to utilize what is already there, by reconfiguring and using creativity to achieve the desired space is always a pleasure.
+FarrellWolst have been converting garages into living spaces for over a decade, It is in fact one of our favourite projects to undertake.
+The ability to utilize what is already there, by reconfiguring and using creativity to achieve the desired space is always a pleasure to be involved in.

-A garage conversion offers so much Flexibility in what can be achieved;
+A garage conversion offers much flexibility in what can be achieved;

 Converting a garage to a living space has more than just a benefit to the family by way of an additional befroom, or kitchen diner, etc.

 A conversion, carried out well, can add up to 20% to the value of the home, according to a home’s report from Nationwide.

 The following should hopefully answer some Initial questions and paint a clearer picture of what a conversion entails.

 Typically planning permission is not required with integral garage conversions, as it tends to fall under permitted development.
 Needless to say, it is vital to check with the local authority.

 However, if the house is in a conservation area, or is a listed building, you will most likely need planning permission.
 It is wise to also check for any planning conditions attached to the house or garage when constructed (I.E. the garage has to remain as parking.)